-7.12.5 Where rights of local communities have been identified in HCV areas, HCS forest after 15 November 2018, peatland and other conservation areas, there is no reduction of these rights without evidence of a negotiated agreement, obtained through FPIC, encouraging their involvement in the maintenance and management of these conservation areas.

-7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
+Crite eria Indicator ToC Outcomes 7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon 7.12.5 Where rights of local communities have been identified in HCV areas, HCS forest after 15 November 2018, peatland and other conservation areas, there is no reduction of these rights without evidence of a negotiated agreement, obtained through FPIC, encouraging their involvement in the maintenance and management of these conservation areas.
+Stock (HCS) forest.
+HCVs and HCS forests in the managed area are identified and protected or enhanced.
+(Continued) 7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
 A programme to regularly educate the workforce about the status of RTE species is in place.
 Appropriate disciplinary measures are taken and documented in accordance with company rules and national law if any individual working for the company is found to capture, harm, collect, trade, possess or kill these species.
 7.12.7 The status of HCVs, HCS forests after 15 November 2018, other natural ecosystems, peatland conservation areas and RTE species is monitored.
 Outcomes of this monitoring are fed back into the management plan.
 7.12.8 (C) Where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV-HCSA assessment since 15 November 2018, the Remediation and Compensation Procedure (RaCP) applies.

-Annex 1 - Definitions
+ANNEX 1: DEFINITIONS